UnionOfRAD/manual/en/appendices/contributing.md

 ## Branching

-The Lithium core is managed on a very simple branching workflow: when developing new features or bug fixes, a topic branch with a relevant name is created, such as `new-media-encode` or `model-find-fix`.
+The Lithium core is managed on a very simple branching workflow: when developing new features or bug fixes, a topic branch, starting with `bug/` or `feature/`, with a relevant name is created, such as `feature/newMediaEncode` or `bug/modelFindFix`.
 Using comprehensible branch names helps us make sense of the source history as branches are merged.

 Once commits on a topic branch have been verified through testing, are properly documented and pass our QA checks, the topic branch will be merged into the `dev` integration branch.
 Ordinarily, you'll want to point your pull requests at this branch.